- Sixth Form Applications

 Claremont High School Academy was deemed outstanding for the second time by OFSTED 2015.
 The Sixth Form, graded Outstanding, was praised for teachers’ in-depth subject knowledge where ‘students leave the sixth form extremely well prepared for the next steps in their education or careers’.
 These are just two of the factors that exemplify the aspirational approach of both staff and students.
 The school has an extensive programme to prepare its aspirational sixth form for their futures and has regularly put forward a number of students to the best universities.
 That is evident again this year with twelve students making applications to the prestigious Oxford and Cambridge universities supported at every stage by the structures in place to allow them to compete with the very best on a level playing field.
 This will be the third year in a row to have such a large group applying and we hope they are as successful as last year’s group.

 Students at Claremont are encouraged to aim for excellence in all their endeavours in school.
-This is reflected in our results at AS, A2 and BTEC with Distinction* and A* - B achieved by many.
-The student Passport we encourage our sixth form to complete over their two years of study further encourages this approach beyond the classroom.
+This is reflected in our results with Distinction* and A* - B achieved by many.
 Students are encouraged to experience the excellent music, theatre, galleries and museums the city has to offer, with both organised trips and regular suggestions of exhibits and lectures that would be beneficial to their wider education, and of course UCAS.
 The drive for excellence is in sporting, musical and other achievements with sixth form representing school, county and country in a number of athletic disciplines.
 Excellence comes with opportunity, structure, guidance and support and that is offered at Claremont at every level.
-Whether through peer study groups, external providers such as Elevate and Fearless Futures, or our own FUSC and UCAS coordinators, the message is clear – our objective is to help every child reach their full potential – Excellence for all reflected in the range of top universities and courses our students go on to study at.
+Whether through peer study groups or our own FUSC and UCAS coordinators, the message is clear – our objective is to help every child reach their full potential.
+Excellence for all reflected in the range of top universities and courses our students go on to study at.

 In the Sixth Form respect is shown by our students in their treatment of each other and the staff who work with them.
 Sixth Form students also engage within the wider community working with primary schools, St Luke’s Hospice and local senior citizens where the hallmark of all their behaviour is respect.
 OFSTED 2015 commented on this saying ‘They are extremely enthusiastic about both their studies and the opportunities afforded to them to engage in extra-curricular activities and voluntary work in the local community.’